Wouldn’t you like to have your own minimal concept-mapping system in emacs? I would!

 (with-eval-after-load 'evil (evil-set-initial-state 'org-brain-visualize-mode 'emacs))

-If you want see and use my setup for org-brain and run through my tutorial head over to my repository org-brain-layer for more help.
+If you want see and use my setup for org-brain and run through my tutorial head over to my repository org-brain-layer (EDIT deprecated) for more help.
 Until next time

 Moriturus te Saluto!